How to make an easy BBQ sauce your family will love

 To make this sauce, you’ll need the following ingredients:

 - Tomato sauce: I used a no salt added brand

 - Tomato paste: This gives the sauce a rich tomato look and taste

-- Apple cider vinegar: A barbeque sauce recipe made with vinegar adds a bit of tang
+- Apple cider vinegar: A barbeque sauce recipe, vinegar adds a bit of tang

 - Brown sugar: You can substitute the brown sugar with honey, but I prefer to use equal parts brown sugar and molasses

-- Molasses: It is a Kansas City Style BBQ must.
+- Molasses: It is a Kansas City Style barbeque must.

 - Spices: Paprika, garlic powder, cumin, black pepper, and kosher salt

 You will find it's worth checking the labels on your ingredients.
 The goal for this recipe is to take a processed condiment and make it a bit healthier by cooking it from scratch, but also to make it easy.
 If there are too many steps to make it healthier - it wouldn’t be easy.
 Easy + healthier is the goal.